Advocate Marketing: How Does Advocate Marketing Work

 If you’re interested in using advocate marketing to benefit your business, there are a few things you need to keep in mind.

 First, you need to identify your most loyal customers and fans—the people who will most likely support you all the time.
-You can look at customer lifetime value, engagement metrics, and purchase history.
+You can examine customer lifetime value, engagement metrics, and purchase history.

 Finally, stay in touch with your advocates and show them how much you appreciate their help spreading the word about your business!
-By following these simple steps, you will start leveraging the power of advocate marketing right away.
+By following these simple steps, you will start leveraging the power of advocate marketing immediately.

 How does Advocate Marketing work?